 I once worked for a fish farm that had over 10 farms in different states in Nigeria and over 20 staff in the branch where I was posted.
 This particular branch of the farm had issues with its productivity and would you believe that one of the things that brought a turnaround was the introduction of games and relaxation for the staff.

-In a fish farm, depending on the scale, once the staff feed and change the water of appropriate ponds as at when due, they ‘can’ become idle.
-So, rather than running a 8-4 schedule on a farm, why not offer staff a flexible work schedule to ensure they would be around when the fishes need them to.
+In a fish farm, depending on the size of the farm, once the staff feed the fishes and change the water of appropriate ponds as at when due, the job for the day may be over and the staff ‘can’ become idle.
+So, rather than running a 8am-5pm schedule on a farm, why not offer staff a flexible work schedule to ensure they would be around when the fishes need them to.

 There are tricks to this even if you as the owner would not visit the farm often.
 There are ways to monitor the cleanliness of your water and ensure your farm resources and feed are not being stolen!